Department of Philosophy

 Honors in Philosophy

-Students who have at least a 3.2 grade point average may be eligible to write an honors thesis during their senior year.
+Students majoring in philosophy who have at least a 3.3 grade point average and a 3.5 grade point average within the major may be eligible to write an honors thesis during their senior year.
 Students writing honors theses take two semesters of honors thesis coursework; PHIL 691H and 692H contribute toward fulfilling major requirements but cannot be applied toward a distribution area.
-Students registered for 691H or 692H will meet periodically as a group, organized by the director of undergraduate studies, to present and discuss their research in progress.
+Students registered for 692H will meet periodically as a group, organized by the director of undergraduate studies, to present and discuss their research in progress.
 Departmental approval is required.
 Interested students are encouraged to contact the director of undergraduate studies for more information.

 All majors and minors have a primary academic advisor in Steele Building.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
 The department's director of undergraduate studies works with current and prospective majors by appointment (see "Contact Information" below).
 Departmental academic advising is particularly important for those majors who are considering going on to graduate school.
 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department's Web site.